yoooov/FR-Lang-Files/README.md

 Upload the files to your server to /lang/4

-Then edit the following files :
+Then edit the following files of your U-232 V5 site:

 ### /usercp.php